What is it about Merlot?

 It is not the first time of course that Merlot has starred in its own show, the great wines of the right bank of Bordeaux, Pomerol and St Emilion rely very much on Merlot in providing the greater percentage of their most individual style.
 In fact the most famous wine of all from the area of Pomerol and its undisputed ‘Grand Cru’ - Chateau Petrus is 95% Merlot with only 5% Cabernet Franc.
 This most expensive of Bordeaux wines therefore stands testimony to the quality of Merlot as a classic grape variety.

 California, in terms of relative wine history, is Merlot’s newfound stage and this journey to success began in the early the 1980’s when the tendency was to produce quite aggressive, high tannin wines.
 This mood changed in the latter 80’s when the style was to create a more gentle and mellow wine with a much softer character.
 This trend started a massive planting mania in California and the planting of Merlot vineyards quadrupled.
-This trend has been maintained and now Merlot is firmly established as the most important red grape variety of all.
+This trend has been maintained and now Merlot is firmly established as an important and popular red grape variety.
 The wine makers of Washington State also came to realise that their climate is ideal as a comfortable home for Merlot, producing the full of fruit softer styles that appeal to a wine selection of ‘new red wine drinkers’.

 Other countries such as Chile and Argentina are beginning to find their way with Merlot as a single grape variety with the wine regions such as Australia and New Zealand still using Merlot as a blend with Cabernet Sauvignon.